IgniteUI/indigo-design-docfx/en/creating-an-artboard.md

 4.  **Add the title of the form.**

-    1. From the Insert menu, select Indigo-Components / Text / Title.
+    1. From the Text Styles at the bottom of the Insert menu, select Indigo-Styling / H4 Headline / Primary Style.
-    2. Place it at the top of the white rectangle, with 16px spacing on the left, top, and right.
+    2. Place it at the top of the white rectangle, with 16px spacing on the left and top.
-    3. In the Overrides section, set the Size to H4 and the Style to ~34/left/Primary.
-    4. Set the Text to "Start Budgeting".
+    3. Set the Text to "Start Budgeting" and adjust its width to provide a 16px on the right as well.
-    5. Set the height to 56px.

     <div class="divider--half"></div>
     <img src="images/getting-started3.png" srcset="images/getting-started3@2x.png 2x" />